All the Marketing Strategies You Need to Promote Your Business Locally and Grow Your Sales

 Experiencing a local business used to be about walking into a shop or an office; now it’s as likely to be about clicking on a link to a website.
 Two very different experiences but with one striking similarity: FIRST IMPRESSIONS COUNT.

 The user experience (known as UX) begins with a visual impression and then moves on to an interaction with your site.
 UX is all about optimising the way the site works to fulfil the needs of the customer.
 The more the users feel that the site has been designed with with them in mind, the closer the emotional bond with your brand.

 What makes a great user experience?
 Depends on who the user is.
 Businesses know their customers better than anyone; they know what they’re looking for, how they like to buy, and what level of customer service they expect.
 A website designer will be able to translate your understanding of your customers into a ‘customer journey’ which successfully fulfils their requirements technically.

 If you’re lacking the time or resources to fulfil your marketing aspirations, why not let our digital marketing team lend a hand?
-Imagefix has over a decade’s experience in delivering solid success rates for our clients.
+Imagefix has over two decade’s experience in delivering solid success rates for our clients.
 Whether you’re looking for someone to manage your social media, or you want a web design refresh, we have a team of experts waiting to work with you.

 Imagefix is a one-stop-shop for all your marketing needs and your success is what drives everything we do.
 We work with businesses across Bedfordshire and the UK to expand their reach, grow their brand, and maximise their sales.
 Are you ready to get started?